bodong1987/Avalonia.PropertyGrid/README.md

 * Support custom types that implement the ICustomTypeDescriptor interface or TypeDescriptionProvider
 * Support custom property label controls
 * Support custom property cell edit
+* Support for additional property operation areas and their custom operations
 * Support array editing, support for creating, inserting, deleting and clearing in the control
 * Support data verification
 * Support Built-in undo and redo framework